scribe-security/docs/docs/how-to-run-scribe/ci-integrations/general.md

 ---
+sidebar_label: "Generic CI integration"
+title: Integrating Scribe with Other CI Systems
 sidebar_position: 8
-sidebar_label: Generic CI integration
 ---

-# Integrating Scribe with Other CI Systems

-## Before you begin
+### Before you begin
 Integrating Scribe Hub with a generic CI requires the following credentials that are found in the **Integrations** page.
 (In your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** go to **integrations**)

 * **Client ID**